THE CHASE IS OVER, NOW WHAT?

 BUILD QUALITY AND HANDLING

 The Noctilux ASPH feels quite nose have on the Leica M-P Typ 240.
-To help counteract that weight and improve grip, Match Technical's Thumbs-Up is an absolute must in my opinion.
-Frankly, a lens of the Noctilux ASPH's size is better suited on a Leica SL Typ 601 or Sony A7rII (with the vertical grip attached).
-Also, it is much easier to dial in F.95 focus with an EVF camera versus the Leica M's rangefinder system.
+To help counteract the weight and improve grip, Match Technical's Thumbs-Up is a must-have in my opinion.
+Frankly, a lens of the Noctilux ASPH's size is better suited on a Leica SL Typ 601 or Sony A7rII.
+Leica took some liberties in the product spec sheet, citing a weight of 700 grams. but...

 The Noctilux’s weight leads to camera shake, so I try to keep shutter speeds faster than 1/50th.
-This is ironic given that the point of F.95 is low light, yet I boost shutter speeds to mitigate camera shake.
-Thus, in terms of shutter speeds I net little benefit from F.95.
-With the Leica 35mm F1.4 Summilux-M ASPH FLE I can shoot at lower shutter speeds and the camera is easier to hold since the 35mm FLE weighs 1/3 of the Noctilux.
-If headed into a low light setting, generally I opt for the 35mm FLE over the Noctilux.
+With the Leica 35mm F1.4 Summilux-M ASPH FLE I can shoot at lower shutter speeds and the camera is easier to hold since the 35mm FLE weighs 1/3 of the Noctilux, so the 35mm FLE is still my go-to lens for low light shooting.
 Though, in terms of wide open bokeh, the Noctilux trounces the 35mm FLE.

 - Sharpness: I have owned the Voigtlander 50mm F1.1 Nokton and Leica 50mm F1 Noctilux-M (E60) and found their wide open sharpness to be unimpressive.
 The Noctilux ASPH easily wins - and is a faster lens.
-At F.95 the Noctilux is not quite as sharp as the Leica 50mm Summilux-M ASPH at F1.4, but still quite good.
-At F2-F8 the Noctilux might be resolving more detail than the Leica 50mm Summilux-M ASPH, but I have not have compared the two directly.
+At F.95 the Noctilux is not as sharp as the Leica 50mm Summilux-M ASPH at F1.4, but still quite good.

 Leica 50mm F.95 Noctilux ASPH Bokeh Example at F1.4